acschwartz/dotfiles/README.md

 cd ~/dev/dotfiles
 ```

+### 🔥 Important
 ⚠️ Execute all `stow` commands from **repo root** directory!

+⚠️ Only run `stow` on the directories in the dotfiles folder and not the individual files.

 ### 🔗 Setup Symlinks
 Symlink the dotfiles in the named packages (of this repo) to your home folder: